Sunday, March 09, 2008

 Add-on superdelegate selection schedule

-The table below shows the schedule for each State Convention where Unpledged Add-on Delegates will be selected.
+The table below shows the schedule for each State Convention where Unpledged Add-on Delegates was selected.

 The following description of the Add-on Delegates is taken from the Democratic National Convention Committee(DNCC) web site: